September 26, 2022, is the ninth International Day for Total Elimination of Nuclear Weapons.

 c) support the end of investments in the nuclear weapons industry.

-Send a letter or email or tweet to your President/Prime Minister/Foreign Minister and Ambassador to the United Nations, calling on them to promote nuclear abolition at the UN General Debate and/or the UN High Level Meeting on the Elimination of Nuclear Weapons whicn will take place on September 28, 2021
+Send a letter or email or tweet to your President/Prime Minister/Foreign Minister and Ambassador to the United Nations, calling on them to promote nuclear abolition at the UN High Level Meeting on the Elimination of Nuclear Weapons which takes place on September 26, 2022.

-The 2021 UN General Assembly Opening Session runs from September 21 – 28, culminating in a High Level Meeting on the Elimination of Nuclear Weapons on September 28.
+The President of the UN General Assembly hosts a High Level Meeting on the Elimination of Nuclear Weapons on September 26.

 I/we urge you to speak at these meetings on the importance to: a) prevent any use of nuclear of nuclear weapons; b) achieve a nuclear-weapon-free world, and c) cut nuclear weapons budgets and investments.